|

 found using a food processor or salsa chopper to

-cut up the raw chicken breast is quick and
+cut up raw chicken breast is quick and

 easy.
 You can cop it as fine as you prefer